Bank App Investment Feature

 Role: Senior UX Designer

-Responsibilities: Led end-to-end UX activities including research, persona development, journey mapping, design strategy, high-fidelity prototyping, and coordination with product and engineering teams across Hong Kong and Shenzhen.
+Responsibilities: Led end-to-end UX activities including framing the problem space, running user research activities, persona development, journey mapping, design strategy, high-fidelity prototyping, and coordination with the business and engineering teams.

 Research